Ge-El/AspNetCoreAPIVersioningExample/UrlPathSegment/README.md

 ## Setting Up The App
-To Run the service the first time, follow these steps.
+To run the service the first time, follow these steps.

 1. Ensure that [.NET Core SDK](https://www.microsoft.com/net/core#windowscmd)  is installed.